William Pierce (Georgia politician)

-William Pierce Jr. (1753 – December 10, 1789) was Founding Father of the United States, military officer during the Revolutionary War, member of the Continental Congress, merchant, and planter and slave owner.
-As a delegate representing Georgia at the Constitutional Convention of 1787, he signed the U.S. Constitution.
+William Leigh Pierce (1753 – December 10, 1789) was a Founding Father of the United States, military officer during the Revolutionary War, member of the Continental Congress, merchant, and planter and slave owner.
+As a delegate representing Georgia at the Constitutional Convention of 1787, he left before he could sign the U.S. Constitution.

 Early life

-William Pierce was born in York County, Virginia in 1753, the third and youngest son of Matthew and Elizabeth Pierce.
+William Leigh Pierce was born in York County, Virginia in 1753, the third and youngest son of Matthew and Elizabeth Pierce.
 As a young man, he studied art under Charles Willson Peale in Maryland.

 Military service

 After returning to Virginia from Maryland in the summer of 1775, Pierce accepted a commission in the Continental Army.
 As tensions with Great Britain turned into armed conflict, he participated in the fighting at Hampton, Virginia, in September 1775.
 Pierce was commissioned a Captain in the 1st Continental Regiment of Artillery the following year as the new country organized its forces for war.
 After months of guarding against British incursions in the Hampton Roads area, the First Regiment of Continental Artillery was ordered to join the Main Army at Valley Forge in the Spring of 1778.